ChrisPenner/mad-props/README.md

 blocksOf = chunksOf 9 . concat . concat . fmap transpose . chunksOf 3 . transpose
 ```

 Now we can worry about telling the system about our constraints.

-We'll map over each region relating every variable to every other one.
-This function assumes we've replaced the `Set a`'s in our board representation with the appropriate `PVar`'s, we'll actually do that soon, but for now you can look the other way.
+We can now introduce the constraints of Sudoku as relations between cells.
+The cells in each region are related to one other in the sense that **their values must be disjoint**.
+No two cells in each quadrant can have the same value.

 ```haskell
 -- | Given a board of 'PVar's, link the appropriate cells with 'disjoint' constraints